Ilyass-shw/Codecademy-Frontend-Path-Projects/README.md

 ## Status
 Project is: _in progress_, until every project is done and the full path is cleared this goal shal continue in progress.

+## Inspiration
+The idea of creating this repo is based on suggestions and advices from current self taught developers/friends on reddit.